Driving Without Auto Insurance (2023)

 Usually, you’ll face steeper consequences for being caught without insurance in an accident, especially if you injure someone.
 It’s also more expensive to get auto insurance with a suspended license.
 You’ll also get a harsher punishment for repeated offenses in a specific period of time.

 Again, it depends on your state.
-Most states charge anywhere from $50 to $2,000 for a first-time offense.
-However, the amount you might pay can vary significantly depending on the circumstances.
+Most states charge anywhere from $50 to $2,000 for the first offense driving without insurance.
+However, the amount you pay can vary significantly depending on the circumstances.
 For example, most states increase the fine per offense within a time period of about three to five years.

-On top of the fine for driving without insurance, you’ll incur additional costs.
-Some states charge a civil fee that must be paid to the DMV, Secretary of State, or other authorities.
+On top of the fine for not having auto insurance, you’ll incur additional costs.
+Some states charge a civil fee you must pay to the DMV, Secretary of State, or other authorities.
 The civil fee is a one-time payment in some states.
-In others, you’ll have a length of time after your first fee to get SR-22 insurance.
+In others, you’ll have a period after your first no insurance penalty fee to get SR-22 auto insurance.
 If you fail to do so, the state will charge you every day until you get it.

 A third expense related to driving without insurance isn’t necessarily a fee, but it might feel like one.
-When you finally get insurance, your rates will likely be much higher when you have a gap in your insurance history.
+When you finally get insurance, your rates will likely be much higher when you have a car insurance coverage lapse in your history.

-However, many states allow judges the option of assigning jail time, even on the first conviction.
+However, many states allow judges to assign jail time, even on the first conviction.
 In these states, first-time offenders are eligible for anywhere between 15 days and one year in jail.
-Jail sentences are usually handed out in situations where an uninsured driver injured someone else.
+Jail sentences usually get handed out in situations where an uninsured driver injured someone else.

 In other states, drivers cannot be assigned jail time on their first conviction.
-However, you’ll be eligible for a jail sentence if you get additional charges for driving without insurance.
+However, you’ll be eligible for jail time for no insurance if you get additional charges for driving without insurance.

 Judges often choose to impose community service for first-time offenses rather than jail, especially when there wasn’t an accident involved.